chips-blockchain/bet/docs/verus_migration/player_joining.md

 	primaryaddress_4_byte_tx_hash:1;
 }
 ```
-When cashiers update the `t_player_info` for a given `payin_tx` first they check for the duplicacy of the primaryaddress, if the primaryaddress is already found in the `primaryaddresses` key of the talbe_id, then the cashiers computes the tx hash and compare it with the tx hash appended to the primaryaddress.
-If tx hash match found, it simply means that the cashier is trying to update the `t_player_info` for the tx whose details are already been updated(by another cashier) and in that case the cashier node simply drop its updation process and does nothing and incase if the tx hash is different then the cashier simply deposit back the funds in that tx to the primaryaddress that the data part of that tx contains.
+When cashiers update the `t_player_info` for a given `payin_tx` first they check for the duplicacy of the primaryaddress, if the primaryaddress is already been added to the `primaryaddresses` key of the talbe_id, then the cashiers computes the tx hash and compare it with the tx hash appended to the primaryaddress in the `t_player_info` key of the table_id.
+If tx hash match found, it simply means that the player details for which the cashier has been trying to update to `t_player_info` has already been updated(by another cashier) and in that case the cashier node simply drop its updation process and does nothing and incase if the tx hash is different then the cashier simply deposit back the funds in that tx to the primaryaddress present in the data part of that same tx.